samjonester/talks/trust_driven_development.md

 ## Abstract

-Do you trust that your code works, that your changes are correct and bug-free?
-I hope so!
-That's why we write tests, after-all.
-What about your dependencies?
+Tests help you trust that YOUR code works and can be changed, but where do you draw the line?

-Do you trust that libraries work, databases store things, http integrations won't change, and that you're interacting with everything correctly?
-Testing these things is much more complicated.
+Do you trust that databases store things, or you can make HTTP requests?
+When should we test these things?

-Code at the boundaries of our application code has very different benefits and costs.
-How do we decide if they are valuable enough to spend time testing?

-Use Trust Driven Development to analyze the value of testing these complicated integrations.
+Use TRUST as a metric to determine the value of tests at the boundaries of your application.

 ## Details